gregorychernyavskiy/CyLife/README.md

 ### Database Design
 - **User Table**: Stores user details including email, password, and type.
 - **Clubs Table**: Manages club information.
-- **Organizations Table**: Manages organization data.
-- **Events Table**: Connected to both Clubs and Organizations, allowing them to create and manage events.
+- **Events Table**: Connected to Clubs, allowing them to create and manage events.

 ## How to Run the Project